bitzesty/vigilion-scanner/README.md

 ## Deployment

-TODO auto deploy from circle ci
+TODO auto deploy from circle ci/convox grid?

 Provision redis & db and then set env variables

+local dev, move the docker_compose.yml.local to the main one and move the prod one out of the way (no way to spcify a file path atm).
+Then run convox start

+deploying:

 convox deploy --app vigilion-scanner-staging

+convox run web bash --app vigilion-scanner-staging convox run web rake db:migrate --app vigilion-scanner-staging

+convox deploy --app vigilion-scanner-production

 ## Scanning Flow